Japanese community of Düsseldorf: Geography

 As of 1985 Immermann Street had a concentration of Japanese businesses.
 In 1985 Mark Heinrich of the Associated Press (AP) stated that the Hotel Nikko Düsseldorf on Immermann Street was the center of the Japanese community.
 Japan Airlines established the hotel in 1978.
 The Japanische Internationale Schule in Düsseldorf is located in Niederkassel, and it previously had a campus in Oberkassel.

-The area around Immermann Street where Japanese offices and stores are concentrated is sometimes called "Little Tokyo", "Japantown", or "Klein-Tokio am Rhein".
+The area around Immermann Street where Japanese offices and stores are concentrated is sometimes called "Little Tokyo", "Japantown", or "Klein-Tokio am Rhein" ("Little Tokyo on the Rhine").

 Media

 In 1977 a weekly Japanese newspaper was established.
 Düsseldorf resident Tsunejiro Takagi was the publisher of Life in Europe, which was Europe's first Japanese language newspaper and as of 1985 had a circulation of 6,000.
 Its coverage included European Economic Community (EEC) developments, consumer news, a column on Japanese company representatives, area Japanese sports, and travel news.

 Economy

 As of 1985, 300 Japanese multinational companies operated in the Düsseldorf area and had invested over $600 million U.S. dollars in that area.
 As of that year, the multinationals included Mitsubishi and Nippon Steel.

 As of the 2010s, about 421 Japanese companies had operations in the Düsseldorf area.

 A selection of some Japanese companies in Düsseldorf: Sumitomo Deutschland GmbH (Industrial), Asahi Kasei Europe GmbH (Chemicals), Hitachi Europe GmbH (Electronic), Sompo International (Insurance), Daikin (Chemicals), Komatsu Germany GmbH (Industry), Tokio Marine Europe S.A., Düsseldorf (Insurance).

 Düsseldorf is the most important location for Japanese financial institutions.
-Three of the biggest Japanese credit institutions have their German headquarter in the financial center Düsseldorf: MUFG Bank (Europe) N.V.
+Three of the biggest Japanese credit institutions have their German headquarters in the financial center Düsseldorf: MUFG Bank (Europe) N.V.
 Germany Branch, Sumitomo Mitsui Banking Corporation, Düsseldorf Branch, SMBC EU AG, Düsseldorf Branch and Mizuho Bank Ltd., Düsseldorf Branch.
-Furthermore Chartered Investment Germany (CIG) is a German subsidiary of the Japanese securities trading bank PWM Japan Securities.
+Furthermore, Chartered Investment Germany (CIG) is a German subsidiary of the Japanese securities trading bank PWM Japan Securities.